wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

         "lost".
       * Tokens in each category that occur more than 1000 times are re-listed with their counts on a separate line labeled "hi-freq tokens".
+  * Categories that exist only in the Lost *or* Found column are lightly highlighted in yellow for ease of identification, like this: *<span style='background-color:#ffffe8'>mixed-Cyrillic-Latin</span>.* Categories that exist in both the Lost *and* Found columns, but which have different numbers of types or tokens, have the types and token counts highlighted in the Found column, like this: <span style='background-color:#ffffe8'>36 types, 45 tokens</span>.
 * After the Lost and Found Tokens, **Changed Groups** are listed, divided up into new collisions and token count increases (**Net Gains**) and new splits and token count decreases (**Net Losses**).
   If the changes are not all in one direction, they are shown as **Mixed.**
-  * There is a link to "High Impact Changes" at the top of each section of the **Changed Groups**.
-    This links to the next group that added or removed 10+ types, and each group has a link to the next.
+  * There is a link to "<font color=red>High Impact Changes 🅸</font>" at the top of each section of the **Changed Groups**.
+This links to the next group that added or removed 10+ types, and each group has another <font color=red>🅸</font>, which links to the next.
 The last high impact change (or if there are none, the initial link) takes you to the bottom of the section.
+  * There is also link to "<font color=green>Mixed-Script Groups 🅼</font>" at the top of each section of the **Changed Groups**.
+This links to the next mixed-script group.
+Mixed-script groups can have either individual mixed-script tokens, or separate tokens in different scripts.
+    Each mixed-script group has another <font color=green>🅼</font>, which links to the next.
+The last mixed-script group (or if there are none, the initial link) takes you to the bottom of the section.
   * Diffs between old and new groups are lightly highlighted in yellow for ease of identification, like this: <span style='background-color:#ffffe8'>[1 xyz]</span>
   * Individual high-frequency (1000+) tokens are bold and in blue, like this: <span